 Simulation results

 The proposed methods are implemented on top of VTM-8.0.
 The simulation results are tested under CTC and the coding performance impact for Y component are summarized in Table 1.
-It is noted that all the anchor used in this contribution are VTM-8.0 with palette mode off for two reasons: 1) the palette mode does not work correctly in current software; 2) the palette mode is off in common test condition for 4:2:0 color format.
+It is noted that all the anchor used in this contribution are VTM-8.0 with dual tree on and palette mode off for two reasons: 1) the palette mode does not work correctly in current software; 2) the palette mode is off in common test condition for 4:2:0 color format.
 The results show that there is minor difference in objective compression performance for different boundary filtering strength setting.

 Table 1.
 Summary of coding performance impact of Y component